Indian-American voters could make huge difference in battleground states: Top Democratic leader | Politics

 "There are sectors of the Indian-American community throughout our country, throughout our battleground states.
 And we want to make sure we're engaging and connecting directly with you all," senior advisor of 'Biden for President' campaign Julie Chavez Rodriguez said in her address to the event attended by over 800 Indian-Americans from across the country.
 Amit Jani, the national AAPI director for the Biden campaign, said that the Indian-American community has grown in size, influence and in political and civic involvement.
 More Indian-Americans are joining politics and government.

-“The election in November for the president is going to be historic, and we really need the help and support from the Indian-American community to really make a difference,” Jani added..
+"The election in November for the president is going to be historic, and we really need the help and support from the Indian-American community to really make a difference," Jani added.
+Al Mason, co-chair of the Trump Victory Indian American Finance Committee, has earlier spoken on the importance of Indian ethinic voters.

+"For the first time they (Indian Americans) would make a big difference," he told America's Voice in an interview early this month.
+Mason, who operates a team of 100 experts in the battleground states, said Karthik Ramakrishnan's finding that 77 per cent of Indian-Americans voted for Hillary in 2016 will not repeat in 2020.

+He said 50 per cent of the Democrat voters are now going to choose Trump.
+"My finding is that for the first time Indian American Democrats will be moving big time to President Trump.
+At least 50 per cent of Indian American Democrats who have been voting for Democrats since the time of Bill Clinton are going to move to the column of President Trump," he had told America's Voice.

 ALSO READ